Changelog

 vi /etc/config/firewall

-and below each one of them, add one for the default
+and below each stanza for the default network, add one for the iot network:

 config zone